jeffreyfan93/SofaHopping/docs/README.md

 ## Minimum Viable Product
-SofaHopping is a web application inspired by Couchsurfing.
+Sofahopping is a web application inspired by Couchsurfing.
 1. New account creation, login, and guest/demo login
 2. Production README
 3. Hosting on Heroku